ppc affiliate programs

 While there are many pay per click affiliate programs that let you monetize just about any piece of content, the most lucrative programs are usually the ones that cater to one specific topic.

-Which is why we organised this PPC affiliate program roundup by topic.
-Starting with general platforms that can help any website monetize their traffic.
+In this article, we will learn about the PPC affiliate programs by topic.
+Starting with general platforms that can help any website monetize its traffic.
 After that, we’ll cover some of the most lucrative and popular affiliate niches.

-While pay per click affiliate programs base their commissions on the number of clicks that you receive on your displayed ads, these approaches focus on different metric:
+While pay-per-click affiliate programs base their commissions on the number of clicks that you receive on your displayed ads, these approaches focus on different metrics:

 • Pay per impression programs pay a revenue based on the number of impressions (views) an ad on your website has accumulated.
 These types of ads can usually be found on highly specific niche websites.

 • Pay per sale is where the advertiser pays a fee for every sale that is realized via the ads that were placed on the affiliate marketer’s website(s).
 A popular form of this is rev-share, where the publisher earns a share of the revenue that their ads have generated for the advertiser.
-This could be a one time fee, or recurring fees for subscription products.
+This could be a one time fee or recurring fee for subscription products.

 • Pay per call refers to programs in which the paid fee is determined by the number of telephone calls to the advertiser, made by ad viewers.

-Below you can find a list of pay per click affiliate programs you should definitely check out.
+Below you can find a list of pay per click affiliate programs you should check out.

 1. Google AdSense (and YouTube AdSense)